 Many of the major attractions in Edinburgh are now open for the public to visit!

-Edinburgh Castle is now open, with new restrictions in place to keep visitors safe.
+Edinburgh Castle is now open from 30 April 2021, with new restrictions in place to keep visitors safe.
 You’ll also notice some changes due to the difficulties of keeping social distancing.
 Tickets must be purchased online and are in high demand.

-The Scottish National Gallery is now open to the public and you can explore the oustanding national collection with a free timed ticketing system.
+The Scottish National Gallery is open to the public from 6 May 2021 and you can explore the oustanding national collection with a free timed ticketing system.
 Whilst some galleries remain closed, there will be works on display by Botticelli, Raphael, Titian, El Greco, Velázquez, Rembrandt, Vermeer, van Dyck and more.

-The National Museum of Scotland is back!
-This includes an exhibition exploring Scotland’s precious seas that runs until January 2021.
+The National Museum of Scotland is back from 26 April 2021!
+This includes an exhibition exploring Viking age treasure that runs until September 2021.
 Tickets must now be booked online.

 Edinburgh Zoo has reopened to the public.
 Once again visitors can discover this fantastic zoo with over 1,000 rare and endangered animals.

 The Royal Botanic Garden Edinburgh is now open.
 You must book a timeslot online in advance of your visit.

 Two more attractions are opening in Edinburgh.
 The Scottish National Portrait Gallery (from 30 April) and Modern Two (from 26 April) will be reopening.

 What’s still not open?

 Whilst most attractions in Edinburgh have reopened to the public, some still remain closed.
 This includes the Museum of Childhood, which remains closed until further notice.